Lingchi: Etymology

-The term lingchi first appeared in a line in Chapter 28 of the third-century BCE philosophical text Xunzi.
-The line originally described the difficulty in travelling in a horse-drawn carriage on mountainous terrain.
-Later on, it was used to describe the prolonging of a person's agony when the person is being killed.
+The word was used to describe the prolonging of a person's agony when the person is being killed.
+One theory suggests that it grew to be a specific torture technique.
 An alternative theory suggests that the term originated from the Khitan language, as the penal meaning of the word emerged during the Khitan Liao dynasty.

 Description

 The process involved tying the condemned prisoner to a wooden frame, usually in a public place.
 The flesh was then cut from the body in multiple slices in a process that was not specified in detail in Chinese law, and therefore most likely varied.
 The punishment worked on three levels: as a form of public humiliation, as a slow and lingering death, and as a punishment after death.

 According to the Confucian principle of filial piety, to alter one's body or to cut the body are considered unfilial practices.
 Lingchi therefore contravenes the demands of filial piety.
 In addition, to be cut to pieces meant that the body of the victim would not be "whole" in spiritual life after death.

 This method of execution became a fixture in the image of China among some Westerners.

 Lingchi could be used for the torture and execution of a person, or applied as an act of humiliation after death.
-It was meted out for major offences such as high treason, mass murder, patricide/matricide, or the murder of one's master or employer (English: petty treason).
-Emperors used it to threaten people and sometimes ordered it for minor offences.
-There were forced convictions and wrongful executions.
-Some emperors meted out this punishment to the family members of their enemies.
+It was meted out for major offences such as high treason, mass murder, patricide/matricide, or the murder of one's master or employer.
+(English: petty treason) However, emperors used it to threaten people and sometimes ordered it for minor offences or for family members of their enemies.

-While it is difficult to obtain accurate details of how the executions took place, they generally consisted of cuts to the arms, legs, and chest leading to amputation of limbs, followed by decapitation or a stab to the heart.
+While it is difficult to obtain accurate details of how the executions took place, they generally consisted of cuts to the arms, legs, and chest, leading to amputation of limbs, followed by decapitation or a stab to the heart.
 If the crime was less serious or the executioner merciful, the first cut would be to the throat causing death; subsequent cuts served solely to dismember the corpse.

 Art historian James Elkins argues that extant photos of the execution clearly show that the "death by division" (as it was termed by German criminologist Robert Heindl) involved some degree of dismemberment while the subject was living.
 Elkins also argues that, contrary to the apocryphal version of "death by a thousand cuts", the actual process could not have lasted long.
-The condemned individual is not likely to have remained conscious and aware (if even alive) after one or two severe wounds, so the entire process could not have included more than a "few dozen" wounds.
+The condemned individual is not likely to have remained conscious and aware (even if still alive) after one or two severe wounds, so the entire process could not have included more than a "few dozen" wounds.